 Removing the wingtips completely

-While finding a solution, I tried to charge them without the wingtips.
-The solution worked.
-The reason was that the wingtips take some room, and may stop charging contacts from connecting.
+The reason was that the wingtips take some room and may stop charging contacts from connecting.
 Removing wingtips can help them touch the charging contacts.

 I hope one of the methods worked.
 Let me know if one worked.
-Also, if you have any other way to fix this issue, please let me know.
+Also, please let me know if you have any other way to fix this issue.